meilisearch/documentation/learn/getting_started/quick_start.md

 ## Step 3: Search

-Now that you have Meilisearch setup, you can start searching!
+Now that you have Meilisearch set up, you can start searching!

 <CodeSamples id="getting_started_search_md" />